taitulism/Bootstruct/Docs/Hooks/App Hooks/ctrl_hooks.md

 **Entry Type**: both a file or a folder
 **Exports**: an object of functions (if file) or functions files (if folder)

-When Bootstruct is initialized it parses the web-root folder.
+When Bootstruct is initialized it parses the web root folder.
 User folders become controllers, user files become methods and reserved name entries become methods in the controllers' chains.

 You can add your own reserved names and write their parser handlers.

 An "entry handler" is a named function.
-The name is for the parser to match with entries in your web-root different folders (soon to become controllers).
+The name is for the parser to match with entries in your web root different folders (soon to become controllers).
 The handler, a function, is what should the parser do when it "hits" this name. "ctrl_hooks" are used to do something with a matched entry's contents in the context of the current holding folder/controller.

 >**NOTE**: Bootstruct has an entry handler for each reserved name.